 Shopify by default offers you search behavior metrics like returning customer rate: The returning customer rate section gives you the numbers of your website visitors who have already visited and held a session.
 This section gives you a quick idea of the general conversion rate your online store has.
 Using this feature you can determine if there is a need or room for improvements.

-But that is not adequate neither it helps you look at the search queries done by online store visitors.
+But that is not adequate and it doesn’t help you look at the search queries done by online store visitors.
 Google Analytics on the other hand offers you a viable but limited solution that might hamper your store in the long run.

 Expertrec Smart Search Bar offers you: